31st Annual Collins Writing Contest: Seaside

-For the 30th annual Collins Writing Contest, entrants are invited to explore the subject of flight in a short story.
+For the 31st annual Collins Writing Contest, entrants are invited to explore the subject of the seaside in a short story.

 - Authors must reside in the City or County of Grande Prairie, Saddle Hills, or the MD of Greenview to be eligible.